law-dwg/LSQR-CUDA/README.md

 </details>

 ### SpMV
-The nvprof output above shows that the most expensive operation used for this implementation is sparse matrix-vector multiplication operation, or SpMV, that solves for the product between a sparse matrix in compressed format (CSR) and a vector.
-The result is a vector of size #A-rows x 1.
+As before, the nvprof output above again shows that the most expensive operation used for lsqr is multiplication.
+In this implementation, CUDA-SPARSE, it is the sparse matrix-vector multiplication operation, or SpMV, which solves for the product between a sparse matrix in compressed format (CSR) and a vector in dense format.
+The result is a vector of size #A-ROWS.

 Much of the work done for the SpMV operation is based off Georgi Evushenko's medium article, [Sparse Matrix-Vector Multiplication with CUDA](https://medium.com/analytics-vidhya/sparse-matrix-vector-multiplication-with-cuda-42d191878e8f), and Pooja Hiranandani's report, [Sparse Matrix Vector Multiplication on GPUs: Implementation and analysis of five algorithms](https://github.com/poojahira/spmv-cuda/blob/master/SpMV_Report.pdf) and corresponding github repository, [spmv-cuda](https://github.com/poojahira/spmv-cuda/blob/master/SpMV_Report.pdf).

-Three different SpMV kernels were created when developing this implementation
+Three different SpMV kernels are available for this implementation
 * [spmvNaive](source/gpu/kernels.cu#226)
 * [spmvCSRVector](source/gpu/kernels.cu#235)
 * [spmvCSRVectorShared](source/gpu/kernels.cu#260)

-While the first, spmvNaive, uses one thread per row in matrix A to perform the dot product, spmvCSRVector and spmvCSRVectorShared use a warp of threads(i.e. 32 threads) per row of matrix A. This allows for a better utilization of resources, since the naive approach can create bottlenecks if it encounters a row that is significantly more dense than others.
+While the first, spmvNaive, uses one thread per row in matrix A to solve for a value in the solution vector, spmvCSRVector and spmvCSRVectorShared use, instaed, one warp (i.e. 32 threads) per row in matrix A. This allows for a better utilization of resources, since the naive approach can create bottlenecks if it encounters a row that is significantly more dense than others.

-The biggest difference between the other two kernels is their use of shared memory; spmvCSRVectorShared uses shared, cached memory, while spmvCSRVector does not.
-There was no real significant speedup found between these kernels when they were used in lsqr. spmvCSRVector is set to the default in this implementation, but it can easily be switched via the "kern" variable used in [matrixCUDA.cu](source/gpu/matrixCUDA.cu#8).
+The biggest difference between spmvCSRVector and spmvCSRVectorShared is their use of shared memory; spmvCSRVectorShared uses shared, cached memory, while spmvCSRVector does not.
+There is no real significant speedup found between these kernels when used in lsqr. spmvCSRVector is set to the default in this implementation, but it can easily be switched via the ```kern``` variable used in [matrixCUDA.cu](source/gpu/matrixCUDA.cu#8).

 The run time of lsqr when using each kernel can be seen in the table below (inputs 2500_2500_A_0.mat and 2500_1_b.vec):